-C. ROTC SCHOLARSHIP: Available to freshmen and transfers.
+C. ROTC SCHOLARSHIP: Available to freshmen and renewable annually.
 Maximum value of \$8,800 room and board (\$2,200 per year).
 Students receiving this scholarship are ineligible for the other UT scholarships or grants listed hereon.

-Qualifications: Be selected by the U.S. Army for a 2, 3 or 4 year ROTC Scholarship, and participate in the ROTC program as an Army Scholarship student registered at the University of Tampa.
+Qualifications: Be selected by the U.S. Army for a 2-, 3-, or 4-year ROTC Scholarship, and participate in the ROTC program as an Army Scholarship student registered at the University of Tampa.
 Renewed each year for Army Scholarship students.